scriptNarwhal/OpenSim_With_LibLSLCC/README.md

 //
 // Optionally you can set a value string converter for your type, to convert the value
-// of the field into a value that can be assigned to LSLLibraryFunctionSignature.ValueString.
+// of the field into a value that can be assigned to LSLLibraryConstantSignature.ValueString.
 //
-// The LSLLibraryFunctionSignature.ValueString is format checked, and will throw an exception
+// The LSLLibraryConstantSignature.ValueString is format checked, and will throw an exception
 // if an improper value string is supplied for the constant type.
 //
 // The serializer in the compiler has the default ValueStringConverter implementation set to
 // an object that simply calls 'ToString()' on the value.
 //
-// Since LSLLibraryFunctionSignature.ValueString can parse the 'ToString()' output of
+// Since LSLLibraryConstantSignature.ValueString can parse the 'ToString()' output of
 // every OpenSim type used as a constant so far in OpenSim's code base (including Vectors and Rotations),
 // its not a problem for the existing code.
 //